ducrot/protoc-h1-php-server/README.md

 For auto-generated clients, see https://github.com/timostamm/protoc-h1-plugins

-Lets say you have this service defined in a proto file:
+Let's say you have this service defined in a proto file:

 ```
 option php_generic_services = true;